newchuyalong/libgdx-learning/Reading-&-writing-json.md

 }
 ```

-In the `Json.Serializable` interface methods, the `Json` instance is given.
-It has many methods to read and write data to the JSON.
-When using `Json.Serializable`, the surrounding JSON object is handled automatically in the `write` method.
-This is why the `read` method always receives a `JsonValue` that represents a JSON object.
+The class implementing `Json.Serializable` must have a zero argument constructor because object construction is done for you.
+In the `write` method, the surrounding JSON object has already been written.
+The `read` method always receives a `JsonValue` that represents that JSON object.

-`Json.Serializer` provides more control over what is output, requiring `writeObjectStart` and `writeObjectEnd` to be called to achieve the same effect.
-A JSON array or a simple value could be output instead of an object. `Json.Serializer` also allows the object creation to be customized.
+`Json.Serializer` provides more control over what is output, requiring `writeObjectStart` and `writeObjectEnd` to be called if you require a JSON object like `Json.Serializable`.
+Alternatively, a JSON array or a simple value (string, int, boolean) could be output instead of an object. `Json.Serializer` also allows the object creation to be customized:

 ```
 Json json = new Json();